-ASW is a part of the Find Me Safe Network, which is a transmitter safety bracelet program, also known in some areas as Project Lifesaver.
-We work closely with the Whatcom County Sheriff's Department and search and rescue to facilitate this program.
+ASW is a part of the Find Me Safe Network, which is a radio transmitter safety bracelet program, also known in some areas as Project Lifesaver.
+We work closely with the Whatcom County Sheriff's Department and Search and Rescue to facilitate this program.
 Read more.

 Memory Screenings - Get Checked!

 Memory screenings make sense for anyone concerned about memory loss or experiencing warning signs of dementia; whose family and friends have noticed changes in them; or who believe they are at risk due to a family history of Alzheimer’s disease or a related illness.
 Screenings also are appropriate for anyone who does not have a concern right now, but who wants to see how their memory is now and for future comparisons.
 These questions might help you decide if you should be screened.
 If you answer “yes” to any of them, you might benefit from a memory screening.
 Read more.

 Staying Connected Classes